1. Plan ahead

 3. Enlist support

 Get a few friends to help you.
 You know the adage, “the more the merrier”.
-When working with someone else (or several others), you can keep each other motivated and on track, as well as sharing the work load.
+Working as a team, you keep each other motivated and on track, as well as sharing the work load.

 4. Make it fun

 Do what’s enjoyable for you.
 This should be pleasing for you and the person/people that receive your acts of caring and kindness.
 Your activity choices should not cause you stress or be overly complicated.
 Make sure it is something you really want to do; not something you are doing solely to please someone else.
 Keep it FUN!

 Don’t worry about following your calendar exactly as planned.
 Things are bound to come up that interfere with your plans at some time over the 40 day period.
 Stormy weather may prevent you from doing an outdoor activity.
 Perhaps the person you were going to surprise is out of town on the day you had special plans for him/her.
 Or an unanticipated opportunity for an act of kindness appears before you.
 Go with the flow.
 If you can’t do what you have planned for this Tuesday, maybe you can switch it with Wednesday’s activity.
 Be flexible.